Serving Clients Throughout Southern California

 Once your loved one is free, you’ll want to make sure they attend their court date.
 In some cases, the suspect has to wear an ankle bracelet and stay under house arrest.
 You can help them by running errands and visiting them.
 Make sure they’re following the law and not consuming drugs or alcohol.
 You want them in their best shape for the court date.

-It’s crucial they don’t forget this date.
+They mustn’t forget this date.
 You might have to take them to the court or arrange a ride, so they arrive on time.
 You’ll get the bail money back when the suspect shows up for court.

 If your suspect doesn’t show up for court, the bail money will NOT be refunded.
 For people who hire bail bondsmen, you have to pay the total amount to them.
 They posted the full bail amount so your loved one could await trial from the comforts of home and trusted them to show up when required.
-Since they didn’t appear, you didn’t hold up your end of the bargain, whoever signed for bond will be liable for the total amount of bail.
+Since they didn’t appear, you didn’t hold up your end of the bargain, and whoever signed for the bond will be liable for the total amount of bail.

 Conclusion